Greece, euro zone agree four-month loan extension, avert crunch

 Finance ministers from other euro zone states insisted on more guarantees that Greece would meet the bailout's strict conditions on budget discipline and economic reforms.

-That drove ministers to make Greece hand over custody of nearly 11 billion euros in aid earmarked for stabilising its banks to the euro zone's rescue fund.
+That drove ministers to make Greece hand over custody of nearly 11 billion euros in aid earmarked for stabilizing its banks to the euro zone's rescue fund.

-"We wanted to make sure that the ... money for Greek bank recapitalisation is for that purpose, not for recapitalisation of the government," Dijsselbloem said.
+"We wanted to make sure that the ... money for Greek bank recapitalization is for that purpose, not for recapitalization of the government," Dijsselbloem said.

 Some pointed comments were directed at Varoufakis, an outspoken Marxist economist and blogger, and his casual style.
 "Even hardliners like us have to give the benefit of the doubt to a communist in a Burberry scarf," an official of one hawkish European country joked.